 Johannes Margraf is a group leader at the theory department of the Fritz-Haber-Institute in Berlin.
-His work focuses on combining machine-learning and electronic structure theory to study chemical reactions and predict molecular properties.
+His group focuses on using and developing machine-learning and electronic structure methods to study chemical reactions and discover new functional materials.
 He obtained his PhD at the University of Erlangen, working with Timothy Clark and Dirk Guldi on the theoretical and experimental characterization of quantum dot solar cells.
-Subsequently he joined the group of Rodney Bartlett at the University of Florida funded by a Feodor Lynen grant from the Alexander von Humboldt foundation.
-There he worked on method development in coupled cluster theory and single particle methods.
+Subsequently he joined the group of Rodney Bartlett at the University of Florida working on method development in coupled cluster theory and single particle methods.